Path Development Network with Finite-dimensional Lie Group Representation: Introduction

+An important remark is in order.
+As we are working with specific matrix Lie groups $G$ and the corresponding Lie algebras $\lie$, it is natural to view both $G$ and $\lie$ as subsets of $\mathfrak{gl}(m;\R)$, the space of $m\times m$ real matrices, \emph{i.e.}, the Lie algebra of the general linear group ${\rm GL}(m;\R)$, which consists of invertible $m\times m$ matrices.
+This viewpoint significantly simplifies our theories in practice.

-The development preserves various favourable geometric and analytic properties of the path $X$, hence is promising to serve as a good feature representation of sequential data.
-It is shown in \cite{chevyrev2016characteristic} that, for suitably chosen Lie algebra $\lie$, the path development constitutes \emph{universal and characteristic} features, which is the same with the path signature.
-But the development takes values in matrix groups of finite dimensions (independent of the path dimension), while the path signature is $\infty$-dimensional.
+The preservation of favourable geometric and analytic properties makes the path development a promising feature representation of sequential data.
+Specifically, non-commutativity of the multiplication in $M^{\otimes k}\left(\mathbf{X}^{k}_{0, T}\right)$ reflects the irreversibility of the order of events.
+It has been established in \cite{chevyrev2016characteristic} that, with $\lie$ suitably chosen, the path development constitutes universal and characteristic features.
+Moreover, in contrast to the infinite dimensionality of the path signature, the development takes values in finite-dimensional Lie groups with dimensions independent of the path dimension $d$.